PrototypeInteractive/static-html-boilerplate/README.md

 1. Prepare a coffee
 2. Install Node.js and NPM
-3. Use NPM to install Grunt-cli globally
-4. Run: `npm install` to install the dependancies
+3. Run: `npm i` to install the dependancies
-6. Run: `grunt` to build and start watching
+4. Run: `gulp` to build and start watching
-7. Start coding!
+5. Start coding!

-### Considerations
-*	To create a more professional look and hide the .html extension, create new pages as index.html and put them inside folder
-*	Think modular, create your html engulfed in `<section>` and try as much as possible to style html tags instead of adding classes and ids, think about sitefinity